-Find hundreds of part-time jobs, internships and graduate vacancies, book on to careers events and workshops, take career assessments, practice your interview skills, build your CV, and connect with employers on CareerHub, the online Essex careers and jobs portal.
-Login with your Essex username and password.
+Book on to careers events and workshops, take career assessments, practice your interview skills, build your CV, and connect with employers on CareerHub, the online Essex careers and jobs portal.
+You will find hundreds of live opportunities from part-time jobs, internships & placements to graduate vacancies on the jobs board.
+You can login to CareerHub with your Essex username and password.